Konstantinos Karamanlis: Tributes

-On 29 June 2005 an audio-visual tribute celebrating Konstantinos Karamanlis' contribution to Greek culture took place at the Odeon of Herodes Atticus.
+On 29 June 2005 an audio-visual tribute celebrating Konstantinos Karamanlis's contribution to Greek culture took place at the Odeon of Herodes Atticus.
 George Remoundos was the stage director and Stavros Xarhakos conducted and selected the music.
 The event under the title of Cultural Memories was organised by the Konstantinos G. Karamanlis Foundation.
 In 2007 several events were held to celebrate 100 years since his birth.